ewheeler/rapidsms-timelines/README.rst

 License
 --------------------------------------

-rapidsms-appointments is released under the BSD License.
-See the `LICENSE <https://github.com/caktus/rapidsms-appointments/blob/master/LICENSE>`_ file for more details.
+rapidsms-timelines is released under the BSD License.
+See the `LICENSE <https://github.com/ewheeler/rapidsms-timelines/blob/master/LICENSE>`_ file for more details.

 Contributing
 --------------------------------------

-If you think you've found a bug or are interested in contributing to this project check out `rapidsms-appointments on Github <https://github.com/caktus/rapidsms-appointments>`_.
+If you think you've found a bug or are interested in contributing to this project check out `rapidsms-timelines on Github <https://github.com/ewheeler/rapidsms-timelines>`_.

 Development sponsored by `Caktus Consulting Group, LLC
 <http://www.caktusgroup.com/services>`_.